aaronbading/project2-SysNet-II/README.md

 # project2-SysNet-II
-TCP Weather station with communcation
+TCP Weather station.
+Part A.
 This is a two in one c++ program that includes a multithreaded server and a client that is able to log into the server.
 The server is able to handle multiple clients at once and is able to handle their requests simultaneously with multiple threads

 ## How to use